felipecembranelli/astra-poc/README.md

 # Getting Started with Apache Cassandra™ and C# using DataStax Astra
 This web application is a demo using astra-csharp client library.
+It allows to make queries on Astra Cassandra using cql language.

 # Config